Milestone Bank logo

 Milestone Bank has operated as a business lending institution since 1988, positioning itself as an established provider of commercial financing solutions.
 The company is FDIC-insured and maintains physical locations in Troy, Michigan and Salt Lake City, Utah, lending credibility through federal deposit insurance backing.

 Milestone Bank specializes in two primary lending products: SBA business loans (7(a) and 504 programs) offering up to $5,000,000, and equipment financing ranging from $350,000 to $4,000,000.
-They advertise same-day approval with next-day funding capabilities and position themselves as handling documentation burden for applicants ("We Do the Heavy Lifting").
+They advertise provider-stated same-day approval timing with provider-stated next-day funding timing capabilities and position themselves as handling documentation burden for applicants ("We Do the Heavy Lifting").
 Equipment financing covers 12 specific industry verticals including manufacturing, construction, food & beverage, IT, automotive repair, and wireless technology.

 The company differentiates itself through multi-decade experience (over 30 years serving business owners), established partnerships with resellers, distributors, and manufacturers, and industry-specific equipment financing solutions.
 They emphasize cash conservation through leasing rather than purchasing and provide dedicated SBA lending experts to guide loan selection between 504 (real estate) and 7(a) (business expansion) products.